intelligence-refinery/intelrefinery_site/content/about/about.md

 type: about
 ---

 Welcome to Intelligence Refinery!
+We are Nancy and Mihai Chelaru, two ex-neuroscientists venturing into this brave new world of data and code.

-This is a repository of notes and resources on data science
+Just as it sounds, this is a place where we try to distill everything we are learning into helpful nuggets for ourselves and whoever else that may stumble onto this site.
+With the explosion of the data science field, the myriad of articles, tutorials, courses and packages available